kipland-m/imgy/README.md

 We are doing this for 3 positions each iteration because we have 3 RGB (1 red, 1 green, 1 blue) values per pixel.
 At the time of writing this, I am printing the first couple pixels full RGB value afterwards.

+Now is time to give our new resize buffer over to our save_jpeg function.
+Now, we have achieved a resized image.
+But only in raw pixel data form.
+We are going to pass this data into our save_jpeg function that will handle writing the data into a `jpeg_compress_struct` much like we pass the source image into a `jpeg_decompress_struct`.
+We are initializing this struct, creating a new error managing struct for compression, and loading it up with the header data like `resize_height, resize_width` and the `input_components`.

+After some config telling our struct about our image, we use `jpeg_start_compress` and then implement a while loop to write our scanlines into our struct.
+Finally, we use `jpeg_finish_compress` to get our image!